zeinabGhamlouch/Taxoria/README.md

 **Ollama:**
 Install Ollama from [https://ollama.com/](https://ollama.com/).

-    - Pull the model you wanna use:
+    - Pull the model you want to use:

       ```bash
       ollama pull llama3.2